processone/docs.ejabberd.im/content/developer/xmpp-clients-bots/proposed-extensions/muc-sub.md

 Subscription is associated with a nick.
 It will implicitly register the nick.
 Server should otherwise make sure that subscription match the user registered nickname in that room.
-In order to change the nick and/or subscription nodes the same request MUST be sent with a different nick or nodes information.
+In order to change the nick and/or subscription nodes, the same request MUST be sent with a different nick or nodes information.

 Example: User changes subscription data